etoews/etoews.github.io/_posts/2026-03-07-best-practices-when-asking-for-help.md

 ### Screenshots

+When sharing screenshots, follow these guidelines.

+* Share the maximum amount of screen that you reasonably can.
+* If appropriate, screenshot the entire screen because that will conveniently show the date and time as well, which is valuable info.
+* If you can only screenshot the browser, include the location bar at the top, which is valuable info.
+* Redact any sensitive information.
-If you're sharing screenshots, annotate the screenshot to be explicit about what you need help with.
+* Annotate the screenshot to be explicit about what you need help with.

 <img src="/img/posts/help-others-help-you-2.png"/>